Samsung to invest US$206 billion by 2023 for post-pandemic growth

 Samsung Electronics, the world's largest memory chip maker, said the group plans to solidify technology and market leadership through mergers and acquisitions.
 It did not provide a breakdown of the investment figures.

-Chip rivals including Taiwan Semiconductor Manufacturing Co Ltd and Intel Corp are making large investments amid a global chip shortage and intensifying competition in the advanced chip segment.
+Chip rivals including Taiwan Semiconductor Manufacturing and Intel are making large investments amid a global chip shortage and intensifying competition in the advanced chip segment.

 Samsung Group has 59 affiliates with assets totalling 457 trillion won, according to South Korea's Fair Trade Commission.